2016 tax rate is 4.699%

 2016 NJ property Tax Reimbursement (Senior Freeze)

-2016 property tax reimbursement forms (ptr-1 and ptr-2) were mailed to qualified homeowners February 2017.
-The deadline for filing these applications is June 1, 2017.
+2016 property tax reimbursement forms (ptr-1 and ptr-2) were mailed to qualified homeowners in late February 2017.
+The deadline for filing these applications has been extended from June 1, 2017 to October 18, 2017.

 Packets for first time applicants (PTR-1) are available at the municipal center (Borough Clerk’s Office 2nd Floor).